-Improve Your Crappie Fishing In Kansas
+Guide To Crappie Fishing In Kansas

 Crappie Waters In KS

-If you find fishing water in Kansas, chances are it has crappie.
-They are a favorite in private ponds and show up in small lakes all over the state.
-Some rivers have small populations of crappie.
-Ice fishing for crappie can be very enjoyable, and a great way to entertain kids.
 The best and most consistent stringers continue to come from larger lakes including Big Hill Lake, Cheney Reservoir, Clinton Lake, Coffey County Lake, Council Grove Lake, El Dorado Lake, Elk City Lake, Fall River Lake, Hillsdale Lake, John Redmond Reservoir, Kanopolis Lake, Keith Sebelius Lake, Kirwin Reservoir, La Cygne Lake, Lovewell Reservoir, Marion Reservoir, Melvern Lake, Milford Lake, Perry Lake, Pomona Lake, Toronto Lake, Tuttle Creek Lake, Waconda Lake, Wilson Lake, Winfield City Lake and Wolf Creek Reservoir.

 World record: 6 lbs 0 oz